CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 # An Example: Reviewing All Restaurants in Your City

 Our goal is to project manage reviewing all the restaurants within our city.
-So we begin by asking a review how long it will take, and they tell us 6 months.
-Six months is a long time to wait for feedback, so we ask whether the work can be split into smaller pieces..
+So we begin by asking a reviewer how long it will take, and they tell us 6 months.
+Six months is a long time to wait for feedback, so we ask whether the work can be split into smaller pieces.
 We need to know more about the inner workings of our food critique, so we ask for a task breakdown.
 Split the story.
 To make the example exaggerated, imagine our planning window is only 30 minutes.

 So they give us roughly: